dakota-hawkins/yamada/README.md

  Yamada, T. Kataoka, S. Watanabe, K. "Listing all the minimum spanning trees in an undirected graph". *International Journal of Computer Mathematics*.
 Vol 87, No. 14. pp. 3175 - 3185.
 November 2010.

  [Pdf](http://www.nda.ac.jp/~yamada/paper/enum-mst.pdf)

+ \**Implementation still in progress.
+Currently does not behave properly.*